juliangut/tify/README.md

 *There are defined constants to identify each possible parameter*

-`Notification::TTL` parameter is used instead of GCM `time_to_live` and APNS `expire` to unify this parameters, it must be an integer.
-This parameter is normalized in both services to "2 weeks" (1209600 seconds) instead of the default 4 weeks for GCM and none at all for APNS.
+By default Notification TTL is normalized in both services to "2 weeks" (1209600 seconds) instead of the default 4 weeks for GCM and immediate for APNS.

+`Notification::TTL` parameter is used instead of GCM `time_to_live` and APNS `expire` to unify both services under the same interface, it must be an integer representing notification TTL in seconds.

 *There are some convenience constants in Notification class for common TTL values*